EuroPython/website/data/pages-content/humble-data.md

 👉🏽 Will to learn and to teach the mentees.

-In return, you will meet new interesting people outside your usual *bubble*, gain eternal gratitude from a group of attendees, and help to break down stereotypes around what a developer “looks like”. <br>
+In return, you will meet new interesting people outside your usual *bubble*, gain eternal gratitude from a group of attendees, and help to break down stereotypes around what a developer “looks like”.

 **BONUS POINT**: All this *should* be added on to your CV!

 ### *Fill in this form*